 A good starting point to find the best second chance auto loan for you is to apply with several different lenders.
 This will let you compare quotes to find the best rates on offer for your particular situation.
 It will also make sure that you get a sense of which lenders are willing to work with you, as well as which ones might be trying to take advantage of your bad credit.

-To get the best interest rates, you’ll want to look for a rate that falls below 20% and is spread out over the shortest term you can afford.
+You’ll want to look for a rate that falls below 11% and is spread out over the shortest term you can afford.
 It also makes sense to look for a loan that doesn’t have penalties for prepayment so you can pay your balance off early if you happen to have spare cash floating around.

 You’ll also want to make sure to ask your lender if its rates are precomputed or simple.
 Precomputed rates are pre calculated for every year of your loan.
 This means you’ll pay 7 years of interest on a 7-year loan, even if you pay your loan off early.
 Simple interest rates are a better choice because they only apply to your outstanding balance.